1: Creating the app

 server/main.js # a JavaScript entry point loaded on the server

-test/main.js # a JavaScript entry point when running tests
+tests/main.js # a JavaScript entry point when running tests

 package.json # a control file for installing npm packages